 When I learned Darlene’s best friend had been with her the night she was rushed to the hospital I cornered her.
 “Missy!”
 I yelled, “Tell me everything that happened that night!
 Everything!”
 She nodded her head sadly.
 “Well, Darlene and I were playing cards and I was making her laugh, then all of a sudden she grabbed her throat and said, ‘Something’s wrong, I feel funny,’ and she told me to stop making her laugh because it hurt when she did.”

 Icy shock filled my body as the dream I had rushed back.
 For the first time that day the questions fell away.
 This was no coincidence, I was sure of that.
 Gratitude slowly settled into the void my sister’s death had left.
-I knew she had come to say goodbye that night, and to plant the seed of a promise; we will always be connected, no matter what.
+I knew she had come to say goodbye to me that night, and to plant the seed of a promise; we will always be connected and she will always love me, no matter what.